DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/of.md

 ---
 ---
 ##### shortDescription
-The target element against which the overlay element should be positioned.
+The target element relative to which the overlay element should be positioned.

 ---
 This option accepts the following value types: